SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Workflow_Jinja2_Support.md

 #### **Example 1: Conditional Prompting**

-This is a powerful pattern for creating chains that react to the output of a previous "thinking" or "classification" step.
+This is a common pattern for creating chains that react to the output of a previous "thinking" or "classification" step.
 Here, the system prompt for a `Standard` node changes based on the result of the first node.

 ```json